metroproxyn/Technical-Aspects-for-Technical-Writers/API for Technical Writing/The Art of API Documentation.md

 - Creating an app that does a simple task
   - Often you provide code that they can copy-and-paste

+## Tutorials

+What is the purpose of tutorials?

 (TBD)

 What the course covers: